ighosh2/reddit-data-engineering-pipeline/README.md

 This will end the end client/stakeholder to have an understandingof the system without delving deep into the tech side.
 Hence can take logical decisions based on the graphical view / mapping of the system in place

+Integrating Tableau with the project can provide significant benefits for clients and stakeholders by transforming raw data into actionable insights through interactive dashboards and visualizations.
+Here’s how Tableau can be leveraged:

+Interactive Dashboards:

+Create dynamic and interactive dashboards that allow clients to explore the analysis of Reddit data in real-time.
+Users can drill down into specific details and filter data based on various parameters such as subreddit, keywords, or time range.

+Real-time Data Visualization:

+Connect Tableau directly to the data stored in Amazon Redshift to visualize real-time data streaming into the system.
+This enables stakeholders to monitor live updates and trends as new Reddit posts and comments are processed.

+Sentiment Trends Analysis:

+Visualize sentiment trends over time to identify patterns and shifts in public opinion on Reddit.
+This can help businesses understand the impact of their actions on user sentiment and make timely adjustments.

+Geospatial Analysis:

+Use Tableau’s mapping capabilities to visualize the geographical distribution of Reddit users and their sentiments.
+This can help identify regional trends and preferences.

+Performance Metrics:

+Track key performance metrics such as the volume of posts processed, sentiment scores, and response times.
+This can provide insights into the efficiency of the data pipeline and the overall health of the system.

+Customizable Reports:

+Generate customizable reports that can be shared with different departments within the organization.
+These reports can include insights tailored to the specific needs of marketing, customer service, product development, and other teams.

+Alerting and Notifications:

+Set up alerts and notifications within Tableau to inform stakeholders about significant changes in sentiment or other important metrics.
+This ensures that key decision-makers are always aware of critical insights as they happen.